Natural value. What is a natural number? History, scope, properties

 The sum does not change when the terms are rearranged

-Associative property: $a+ (b+c) =(a+b) +c$
+Combinative property: $a+ (b+c) =(a+b) +c$

-To add the sum of two numbers to a number, you can first add the first term, and then, to the resulting sum, the second term
+To add the sum of two numbers to a number, you can first add the first term, and then, to the resulting sum, add the second term

 Adding zero does not change the number, and if you add any number to zero, you get the added number.

-The property of subtracting the sum from the number $a-(b+c) =a-b-c$ if $b+c ≤ a$
+Property of subtracting a sum from a number $a-(b+c) =a-b-c$ if $b+c ≤ a$

 The property of subtracting a number from the sum $(a+b) -c=a+(b-c)$ if $c ≤ b$

-If you subtract zero from a number, the number will not change.
+If you subtract zero from a number, the number will not change

 If you subtract it from the number itself, you get zero

-Displacement $a\cdot b=b\cdot a$
+Communicative $a\cdot b=b\cdot a$

 The product of two numbers does not change when the factors are rearranged

-Associative $a\cdot (b\cdot c)=(a\cdot b)\cdot c$
+Conjunctive $a\cdot (b\cdot c)=(a\cdot b)\cdot c$

 To multiply a number by the product of two numbers, you can first multiply it by the first factor, and then multiply the resulting product by the second factor